Functional Freeze Response: Recognizing and Addressing Temporary Immobility in Therapy

 What is the Functional Freeze Response?

-The functional freeze response is a temporary state of immobility and heightened alertness activated by the autonomic nervous system in response to immediate threats.
-Unlike the chronic freeze response associated with trauma, the functional freeze is typically short-lived and can be adaptive in dangerous situations.
-It involves physical stillness, reduced movement, and a heightened state of awareness, preparing the individual to react quickly once the threat diminishes.
+The functional freeze response is a temporary state of immobility and heightened alertness activated by the autonomic nervous system in response to perceived danger.
+Unlike the chronic freeze response that often accompany long-term trauma, the functional freeze typically occurs as a short-lived survival mechanism.

 Theoretical Background